Chart Color Schemes

 Sandringham - Black Rock displays a diverse mix of dwelling types, with above-average rates of outright home ownership

-Sandringham - Black Rock's dwelling structure, as per the latest Census, consisted of 52.5% houses and 47.5% other dwellings (semi-detached, apartments, 'other' dwellings).
-This compares to Melbourne metro's 62.6% houses and 37.4% other dwellings.
-Home ownership in Sandringham - Black Rock was 44.6%, with mortgaged dwellings at 32.5% and rented ones at 22.9%.
-The median monthly mortgage repayment was $2,800, below Melbourne metro's average of $3,000.
-Median weekly rent in the area was $486, compared to Melbourne metro's $520.
-Nationally, Sandringham - Black Rock's mortgage repayments were higher at $1,863 and rents were substantially above the national figure of $375.
+Sandringham - Black Rock's dwelling structure in 2016 comprised 52.5% houses and 47.5% other dwellings, compared to Melbourne metro's 62.6% houses and 37.4% other dwellings.
+Home ownership was at 44.6%, with mortgaged dwellings at 32.5% and rented ones at 22.9%.
+The median monthly mortgage repayment in the area was $2,800, while the median weekly rent figure was $486.
+Nationally, Sandringham - Black Rock's mortgage repayments were significantly higher than the Australian average of $1,863, with rents substantially above the national figure of $375.

 Frequently Asked Questions - Housing